 Department of Theology

 Milwaukee, WI 53201-1881 USA

 Tomás García Huidobro, SJ.

 Jesuit Priest and Doctor of Biblical Theology.
 Wade Chair in Theology, Marquette University (2018-2019).
-He teaches at the Pontifical Institute Orientale (Rome), the Pontifical Gregorian University (Rome), and at the St. Thomas Institute (Moscow).
+He teaches at the Pontifical Gregorian University (Rome), the Pontifical Institute Orientale (Rome), and the St. Thomas Institute (Moscow).

 His academic interests revolve around the Jewish roots of early Christian mysticism.
 He has delved into topics such as the Temple of Jerusalem, the High Priesthood, the early Adamic theology, the resurrection as a transformation of the believer, among others.
 His main research sources are mainly the Fourth Gospel, the Pauline Letters, and the Letter to the Hebrews, in addition to the prolific use of the Jewish and Christian Apocrypha, Gnostic literature, Rabbinic literature, and the Hekhalot.

 Via del Penitencieri 20